Animal Pet Doctor.com and the FoxNest Veterinary Hospital...Compassionate Pet Care Since 1984

 Some introductory comments and a listing of the benefits of owning a pet

-This is followed by my comments about the responsibilities of owning a pet to include what I call
+Comments about the responsibilities of owning a pet to include what I call

-The Ten
+"The Ten

-Commandments of Responsible pet ownership
+Commandments" of Responsible pet ownership

 Thanks,